 6.14.17 Restrictions on Presenting Terms of Use or Offering Additional Services.

-(a) Citizens, as well as public employees (acting in their individual capacity), should not be unnecessarily required to agree to or provide consent to policies or contractual terms in order to access services acquired by the government pursuant to this Contract (hereinafter “applicable services”) or, in the case of public employees, to perform their job duties; accordingly, in performing the work, contractor will not require or invite any citizen or public employee to agree to or provide consent to any end user contract, privacy policy, or other terms of use (hereinafter “terms of use”) not previously approved in writing by the procurement officer.
+(a) Citizens, as well as public employees (acting in their individual capacity), should not be unnecessarily required to agree to or provide consent to policies or contractual terms in order to access services acquired by the government pursuant to this Contract (hereinafter “applicable services”) or, in the case of public employees, to perform their job duties; accordingly, in performing the work, Contractor will not require or invite any citizen or public employee to agree to or provide consent to, in their individual capacity, any end user contract, privacy policy, or other terms of use (hereinafter “terms of use”) not previously approved in writing by the procurement officer in connection with their use of the Licensed Programs.
 Contractor agrees that any terms of use regarding applicable services are void and of no effect.

-(b) Unless expressly provided in the solicitation, public contracts are not intended to provide contractors an opportunity to market additional products and services; accordingly, in performing the work, contractor will not – for itself or on behalf of any third party – offer citizens or public employees (other than the procurement officer) any additional products or services not required by the Contract.
+(b) Unless expressly provided in the solicitation, public contracts are not intended to provide contractors an opportunity to market additional products and services; accordingly, the Licensed Program will not collect data– for Contractor or on behalf of any third party – for the purpose of marketing to citizens or public employees (other than the procurement officer) any additional products or services not required by the Contract.

 (c) Any reference to contractor in items (a) or (b) also includes any Subcontractor at any tier.
 Contractor is responsible for compliance with these obligations by any person or entity that contractor authorizes to take any action related to the work.

-(d) Any violation of this clause is a material breach of contract.
-The parties acknowledge the difficulties inherent in determining the damage from any breach of these restrictions.
-Contractor will pay the state liquidated damages of $1,000 for each contact with a citizen or end user that violates this restriction.
+(d) Any violation of this clause may be a material breach of contract.